 Improve sleep hygiene

 Fix consistent bed and wake times.
 Dim household lighting in the evening.
-Make your bedroom dark for sleep: blackout curtains and removing light sources reduces light-at-night exposure.
+Make your bedroom dark for sleep with light-blocking curtains and removing light sources reduces unwanted exposure.

 Treat digital eye strain at the source

-Follow the 20-20-20 rule: every 20 minutes, look at something 20 feet (6 m) away for 20 seconds.
-Ensure correct display distance, angle and font size.
-Blink often and use lubricating eye drops if needed.
+Follow the 20-20-20 rule – every 20 minutes, look at something about 6 m away for 20 seconds.
+Ensure correct display distance, angle and brightness.
+Try to blink often and use eye drops if needed.
 Use ergonomic seating and frequent breaks.
-These measures are well supported for reducing symptoms.
+These measures are well known for reducing symptoms.

 Consider blue-blocking eyewear selectively